arm-hpc-user-group/Cloud-HPC-Hackathon-2021/Applications/Applications/meme/README.md

 | 4     |             288  |  40.12 s |     39.39 s |
 | 8     |             576  |  37.12 s |     37.88 s |

+N.B.
+The last run with 576 MPI processes has to be run without the `map` profiling, since the Arm licence installed only supported up to 512 processes.

 ## Optimisation

 Details of steps taken to optimise performance of the application.